- What does a puppy raiser do?

 - How long does it take before I can get a puppy?

 You will be matched with a puppy once you have fulfilled the pre-placement portion of your puppy raising experience.

 - Can I name my puppy?

-Our puppies are given names when they are born.
-Each litter is given a sequential letter of the alphabet, and the puppies from that litter receive names starting with that letter.
-Every puppy gets a tattoo number that includes the designating letter (and the repeat of the letter, e.g. 1st, 2nd, 3rd, etc.) and year.
-Thus Farley (6F406) was born in the fourth F litter in 2006.
+No, our puppies are given names when they are born.
+Each litter is given a sequential letter of the alphabet, and puppies are named accordingly.
 Occasionally a dog has a special name provided by a donor who became part of our Special Name Program or Pathfinder Society Program.